-Forming a national Coalition Against Road Trauma (CART) is proposed as one of several common global initiatives – to be realised by a country as part of their observance of the World Day of Remembrance.
+Forming a National Coalition Against Road Trauma (CART) is proposed as one of several common global initiatives – to be realized by a country as part of their observance of the World Day of Remembrance.

-It is a network of associations representing health professionals, emergency personnel, road safety experts; relevant charities and civil rights organisations, as well as committed individuals.
+It is a network of associations representing health professionals, emergency personnel, road safety experts; relevant charities and civil rights organizations, as well as committed individuals.

 The World Day offers them an opportunity to publicize the messages relating to their specific work, while at the same time highlighting the scale and impact of crashes.
 It also provides a chance to participate actively in observing the World Day.